rolandwalker/back-button/README.markdown

 convention, but not universal.

 The function `back-button-push-mark-local-and-global` may be useful to call from Lisp.
-It is essentially a replacement for `push-mark` which unconditionally pushes onto the global mark ring, functionality which is not possible using vanilla `push-mark`.
+It is a replacement for `push-mark` which unconditionally pushes onto the global mark ring, functionality which is not possible using vanilla `push-mark`.

 Theoretically, `back-button-push-mark-local-and-global` could
 cause issues with Lisp code which depends on the convention that